top of page

 Eastern Spot-nosed monkey, Cercopithecus petaurista petaurista

-The Eastern Spot-nosed monkey has a medium body size and it is highly arboreal.
-It has a very distinctive white triangle of hair on its nose.
-Their prominent ears have a line of white hair which extends laterally below the ear.
-The head, back, outer legs and arms are flecked golden olive-brown.
+The Eastern spot-nosed monkey is medium-sized and highly arboreal.
+It has a distinctive white triangular patch of hair on its nose.
+Its prominent ears are edged with a line of white hair that extends laterally below the ear.
+The head, back, and outer legs and arms are flecked with golden olive-brown.

-It occurs from the Cavally River on the Liberia-Cote d'Ivoire border to the Western edge in Togo.
-It is considered one of the common primates of West Africa, so it can be seen relatively easily.
+This species occurs from the Cavally River on the Liberia–Côte d’Ivoire border eastwards to Togo.
+It is considered one of the more common primates of West Africa and can be seen relatively easily.

 Patas monkey, Erithrocebus patas

-The Patas monkey is a highly terrestrial monkey.
-They have a relatively large and slim body, with long arms and legs.
-Their pelage is light red-brown in the crown, back, shoulders and upper tail.
-The face, arms and legs fur varies from white to yellowish-brown tones.
-The eyebrows are black, together with the hair around their lips.
+The Patas monkey is a highly terrestrial primate.
+It has a relatively large, slim body with long arms and legs.
+Its coat is light red-brown on the crown, back, shoulders, and upper tail.
+The face, arms, and legs vary in colour from white to yellowish-brown, while the eyebrows and the hair around the lips are black.

-The Patas monkey is the most extensive west African primate.
-It occurs from the South-East edge of the Sahara to the North-East edge of the moist forest zone and from Senegal to Northen Cameroon.
+The Patas monkey is the most widespread primate in West Africa.
+Its range extends from the south-eastern edge of the Sahara Desert to the north-eastern edge of the moist forest zone, and from Senegal eastwards to northern Cameroon.

-They live in groups from 7 to 45 individuals, in open areas.
-Their diet is mainly composed of gums, thorns, flowers and seeds.
-Patas monkey is listed by the IUCN as Least Concern.
+They live in groups of 7–45 individuals, usually in open areas.
+Their diet consists mainly of gums, thorns, flowers, and seeds.
+The IUCN lists the Patas monkey as Least Concern.

 Green monkey, Chlorocebus aethiops sabaeus

-Green monkeys are medium-sized monkeys which can be seen on either the ground or trees.
-Its upper surfaces are light khaki olive green, while the undersurfaces are white-creamy.
-In contrast, their big ears and face are dark, and the male scrotum is pale blue.
+The green monkey is a medium-sized primate that can be seen both on the ground and in trees.
+Its upper body is light khaki-olive green, while the underparts are creamy white.
+In contrast, the ears and face are dark, and males have a distinctive pale blue scrotum.

 Western chimpanzee, Pan troglodytes verus

 The Western chimpanzee has a distinctive appearance.
-The muzzle is broad, fringed laterally and under the lower jaw by sparse white hairs particularly in adult males.
-The face darkens with age and the ears are large and prominent.
-The adult males are more robust than the females weighing up to 49kgs, whilst females weigh up to 42kgs.
+The muzzle is broad and fringed laterally and under the lower jaw with sparse white hairs, particularly in adult males.
+The face darkens with age, and the ears are large and prominent.
+Adult males are more robust than females, weighing up to 49 kg, while females weigh up to 42 kg.

-The Western chimpanzee occurs from South-Eastern Senegal and Guinea-Bissau, South and East through the forest and Southern savanna-woodland zones to Ghana.
-It is thought that this sub-species at one point was also present in Western Togo, but it is now almost certainly extinct there.
+The Western chimpanzee occurs from south-eastern Senegal and Guinea-Bissau through the forest and southern savanna–woodland zones to Ghana.
+It is thought that this subspecies was once also present in western Togo, but it is now almost certainly extinct there.

-Chimpanzees sleep in nests at night 10-12 metres from the ground.
-Like gorillas, chimpanzees are quadrupedal 'knuckle-walking' and only on occasion will walk or run bipedally - usually males as part of a display.
-They are the loudest of all the apes using not only their complex vocal repertoire to communicate but will also strike the buttress of a tree stumps, referred to as 'drumming' which can be heard throughout the forest.
+Chimpanzees sleep in nests built 10–12 metres above the ground.
+Like gorillas, they usually walk on all fours, but males will sometimes walk or run on two legs as part of a display.
+They are the loudest of all the apes, communicating not only with a complex range of calls but also by striking the wide roots at the base of trees, a behaviour known as ‘drumming’, which can be heard throughout the forest.

 Permission to use illustrations kindly given by the artist Stephen Nash